jlquinn/xbows-driver/doc/spec.md

 0108 requests model id.
 I don't understand this
 0109 requests something.
 I don't understand this.

+A bit more info when I run the Firmware upgrade tool, it shows current FirmID as 02-1061-01.
+So the bytes returned by the 0101 command correspond to this.
+I assume this code isn't useful to anyone but the firmware maker.

 # Switching layers

 The windows driver can tell the keyboard to switch between layers.
 Looking